Need to Escape? – Have Fun at Home!

 With everything going on in our world right now, it is rare that The Country Boy and I get to escape.
 Traveling to exotic and fun places is out of the question, as most hotels don’t allow pets – much less cows and chickens.
 Getting a farm sitter isn’t too difficult, but if we are gone for any length of time, it gets expensive.
 So when we really need a break, we usually create our own fun right here on the farm.

-2) Game Night – invite a few of your friends over for a game of Mexican Train.
-You can also have a Bunco night or play Trivial Pursuit.
-When the kids come to visit, we are often found surrounding the kitchen table playing Farmopoly or Dominoes.
-It’s almost a ritual, and is a few hours of guaranteed fun.
-Take it a bit further and have a game night competition.
+Invite a few of your friends over for a game of Mexican Train.
+You can have a Bunco night or play Trivial Pursuit.
+When the kids come to visit, we often surround the kitchen table playing Dominoes or board games.
+It is a ritual, and a few hours of guaranteed fun.
+Take it a bit further and have a competition.
 Set up several playing areas with checkerboards and mark one table for the winners.
 As each game concludes, move the winner up one space, until there are just two remaining players at the winners table.
 The winner of that final game receives a prize as the Champion Checker Player.
 You can offer any type of prize – keeping it simple and fun is probably the best.

-3) Neighborhood Picnic – Growing up on Bolch Street, this was a given every summer.
+Growing up on Bolch Street, this was a given every summer.
 All the neighbors would gather in our backyard.
-Daddy would grill hamburgers and hot dogs and the rest of the group would bring the salads, fixings and desserts.
-The kids would catch fireflies and play kick the can, the adults would visit and catch up on the latest news and gossip.
+Daddy would grill hamburgers and hot dogs.
+The others would bring the rest.
+All the kids would catch fireflies and play kick the can.
+The adults would sit and visit.
 At the end of the evening, those noisy ice cream makers would finally go quiet and we would gorge ourselves on several flavors of frozen paradise.
 For several years, we held a Chili Cook-Off at the Plantation.
 It was a lot of fun, and I hate that we don’t do it anymore.
 I think it is something we need to get started again.
 It may not be a Cook Off, but a neighborhood picnic would be just as much fun.
 I believe I’ll get started planning that!

 If none of these things appeal to you, think of what would, and get started.
 Set aside one Saturday a month to just do something.
 Choose one of the things on my list, or something impromptu.
 Either way, you will have a day to look forward to, and a means to getting out of your daily rut.
 The fact that you will have fun doing it is just icing on the cake!
 (You will have some of that homemade ice cream to go with that cake, right?)